jazzband/django-oauth-toolkit/docs/rest-framework/getting_started.rst

     )

 Now we need to tell Django REST Framework to use the new authentication backend.
-To do so add the following lines add the end of your `settings.py` module:
+To do so add the following lines at the end of your `settings.py` module:

 .. code-block:: python